nmedina614/college-cuisine/README.txt

 # Requirements:
 * Separate all database/business logic:
     * Database Logic is kept in the model,
-      Buisness Logic split into Validation Class
+      Buisness Logic split into Validation, User and Moderator Classes.
-      And assets/scripts

 * Routes are all using Fat-Free:
     * Cannot get to any web page directly, only from route, check index.php